Top 10 Powerful but Inexpensive Magic: The Gathering Cards

 This particular artwork of our classic elk applies a Xerneas (from Pokemon) aesthetic to Hart, but the effects and power/toughness remain the same either way.
 Burnished Hart offers another excellent non-green mana ramp to all decks.
 It's first cast for three mana, but requires another three to activate its effect.
 Although this means you end up spending a hefty six resources, the ability to split the cost between two turns lets you play it fairly early.

 Hart's effect lets you sacrifice it to search your library for two basic lands and place them onto the battlefield tapped.
 Since players can only naturally play one land from their hand a turn, getting a bonus two will dramatically hasten their spellcasting.
 Burnished Hart fits into a great many of my decks, especially where I employ cards to revive creatures from the graveyard, allowing me to once again activate Hart's effect.
-Try it for yourself with just a single dollar here!
+Try it for yourself for around one dollar!

 2. Etali, Primal Storm

 Be sure to give Etali haste (red excels with this) to let it attack the turn it arrives.
-I'm also fond of comboing it with other dinosaur-powered abilities, but even on its own, Etali is and always catches my eye when constructing any red deck. a steal for about $3
+I'm also fond of comboing it with other dinosaur-powered abilities, but even on its own, Etali isand always catches my eye when constructing any red deck. about $5

 1. Swords to Plowshares